-12 months · every birthstone · where it's mined
+12 months · every birthstone · source stories

-spin the globe · tap a stone to travel to its mine
+spin the globe · choose a month · explore its source story

 Opal is dug from the Australian outback; emerald from a Colombian valley; tanzanite from a single hillside in Tanzania.
 Open a month for its full story — colour, meaning, hardness, care, and where it comes from.